zulip/zulip/docs/production/install.md

 * Configures the various third-party services Zulip uses, including Postgres, RabbitMQ, Memcached and Redis.
 * Initializes Zulip's database.

-#### Troubleshooting install failures

-The Zulip install script is designed to be idempotent.
-This means that if it fails, then once you've corrected the cause of the failure, you can just rerun the script.

-The install script automatically logs a transcript to `/var/log/zulip/install.log`.
-In case of failure, you might find the log handy for resolving the issue.
-Please include a copy of this log file in any bug reports.

 ## Step 3: Create a Zulip organization and log in